Find answers to common questions about PDF authenticity checking.

 This is significant for PDF authenticity checking because incremental updates can indicate document modification history.
 Our PDF modification detection system analyzes these incremental updates to identify when and how a PDF was changed.

 Multiple incremental updates may suggest frequent editing or tampering attempts.
-However, some legitimate PDF creation workflows also use incremental updates, so our PDF verification considers context when interpreting these findings.
+However, some legitimate PDF creation workflows also use incremental updates, so our PDF tamper detection considers context when interpreting these findings.

 While our PDF authenticity checker detects most common modification methods, sophisticated PDF editing techniques using specialized tools may sometimes evade detection.
 Advanced users with deep PDF knowledge could potentially modify documents in ways that minimize metadata changes or structural anomalies.

-For critical documents, we recommend using our PDF modification detection alongside other verification methods.
+For critical documents, we recommend using our PDF modification detection alongside other fraud detection methods.
 The detailed findings help identify suspicious patterns even when modifications are sophisticated.
 No PDF authenticity checking system is 100% foolproof, but our comprehensive analysis provides strong protection against most common tampering attempts.

 Results come in three states: